openSUSE/news-o-o/_posts/2010-04-17-opensuse-weekly-news-issue-119-is-out.markdown

 ####  [Security Blanket Technical Blog: File Systems](http://tcs-security-blanket.blogspot.com/2010/04/linux-file-systems.html)

 "LINUX FILE SYSTEMS are an essential operating system resource.
-Modern file systems and disk drive technology are robust and reliable â€” so, most administrators put little effort into planning or worrying about them once the operating system is configured.
+Modern file systems and disk drive technology are robust and reliable — so, most administrators put little effort into planning or worrying about them once the operating system is configured.
 This makes me both smile and cringe.
-I smile because the advancements in technology facilitate out-of-the-box reliability and performance for common installations regardless of the system administratorâ€™s skills.
+I smile because the advancements in technology facilitate out-of-the-box reliability and performance for common installations regardless of the system administrator’s skills.
 The implementation allows applications which utilize them to be reliable and require little day-to-day maintenance."

 ####  [CNET News/Dave Rosenberg: Linux: Strong and getting stronger](http://news.cnet.com/8301-13846_3-20002478-62.html)